Saturday 15 June 2024

 There is no mention of Pugs or Dogs in the Wedgwood and Bentley Catalogue of 1779.

-This catalogue is available on line to members from The Wellcome Library.
+This catalogue is available on line to members of The Wellcome Library but the later 1787 catalogue now includes 2 pug dogs (extract below).

 The 1787 Wedgwood Catalogue.